|22 Sep '18||14d||6 Oct '18||6 Oct '18|

 Been there twice.
 I love Prague

 🚩 Flags collected (22 of 193)

 🌍 Top countries

-🛬 Frequent visits
+🛬 Most visits

 Buenos Aires has everything, nightlife (excellent bars and clubs), culture, art, running places, etc. Though insecurity could be an issue, it is not as high as it may seem; if you know how to get around, nothing will happen to you.
 It is also quite diverse in terms of LGBTTQQIAAP and there's plenty of offer to be entertained.
 I see that hospitals are badly ranked in the Nomad ranking but I'd like to make a point here: public hospitals are free to use by anyone (no matter nationality nor residency status) and they are collapsed.
 Normally, people pay (the ones that can) around 100/110usd per month (the same way you pay in the majority of the countries) for a private health system which is excellent.
 So, that is not an issue at all.